StAndrewsMedTech/wsipipe/docs/tutorial.rst

 Tutorial
 =====

 Some basics to get you started using wsipipe.

-Wsipipe is structured around
+Wsipipe is structured around:
     - datasets, which contain the details of where files are stored.
     - patchsets, which contain details of where patches are within an WSI.